-LOCATION DEPT DATE

-SUBMITTED BY

-LOCATION OF UNSAFE CO ONDITION (Describe in Detail):

-- -

-If necessary, Draw a Diagram in the Following Box

-Recommendations to Correct thi s Condition:
+LOCATION DEPT DATE SUBMITTED BY LOCATION OF UNSAFE CO ONDITION (Describe in Detail): If necessary, Draw a Diagram in the Following Box Recommendations to Correct th Recommendations to Correct this Condition:

-· loyee Signature
+Empl loyee Signature

 Sup ervisor Signature

+(CASETY DEDADTMENT)

-(SAFETY DEPARTMENT USE ONLY)
+(SAFETY DEPARTMENT I USE ONLY)

-Rec ommended Corrective Action:
+Rec commended Correc tive Action:

+Approved by:

-mated Cost: Approved by: mated Completion Date:
+Esti mated Completion Date:

-SAFETY INSPECTION CHECK LIST
+SAFETY INSPECTION C HECK LIST

-onducted by: Position:
+nspecti on Co onducted by: Pc osition:

+Address:

-/ School: Address: Charter: Parking Lot
+Parking Lot

 Any Ice or Black Ice Present? (during seasons with freezing temperatures)

-Do you notice any broken sprinkler heads?
+Do you notice any bro ken sprinkler heads?

-Are the parking lot lights working properly? (timers are set to turn on and off correctly?)
+Are the parking lot ligh nts working properly? (timers are se et to turn on and off correctly?)

-Do you notice any homeless people loitering around the site? (if yes, please call local law enforcement report)
+- Do vou notice any hor meless people loitering around the site? (if yes, please call local law enforcement to

+report) (., ) , [

 Other Observations - suspicious activities?
-(Please indicate below):
+(Please indica ate below):

 YES NO Entrance Area

-Is the site free of evidence of continuing pest infestation? (if no, has pest control or property management been contacted?)
+Is the site free of evide been contacted?) ence of continuing pest infestation? ? (if no, has pest control or property management

 Are Rugs flat and dry at all times?

 Do you observe any tripping hazards?